Conley Law-Rudge, 7, gets sprayed by squirt guns during a Seattle Play Street event. Photo credit: JiaYing Grygiel

 Want to make a state-of-the-art “loose parts” (a.k.a. junk) paradise in your backyard?
 Read Teacher Tom's tips!

-Hobson — better known as “Teacher Tom” — writes a blog about the preschool that’s gained fame in early childhood education circles (he’s also just published a book, Teacher Tom’s First Book).
+Hobson — better known as “Teacher Tom” — writes a blog about the preschool that’s gained fame in early childhood education circles (he’s also published two books).
 He believes that kids are looking for risk, and if they don’t find it physically, they’ll create it in other ways.

 “They tend to play so peacefully together in a place like this,” he says.
 “There are so many challenges other than getting into conflicts with each other.”